sanko/infix/README.md

     *   **Use-After-Free Protection:** Freed trampolines are converted into guard pages, ensuring calls to dangling pointers result in a safe, immediate crash.
     *   **Read-Only Contexts:** Callback context data is made read-only after creation to protect against runtime memory corruption attacks.
 *   **Simple Integration**: Add `infix.h` to your includes and compile with your project to get started.
+*   **Exposed Signature Parser**: Use the powerful signature parser directly for tasks like data marshalling, serialization, or dynamic type inspection.

 ## API Quick Reference